pivotal/docs-tap/getting-started/claim-services.hbs.md

 The following diagram depicts a summary of what this tutorial covers.

-![Diagram shows the default namespace, which has two app workloads, each connected to a service binding.
+![In the default namespace there are two app workloads, each connected to a service binding.
-The service bindings refer to one claim, which refers to a service instance.](../images/getting-started-stk-1.png)
+The service bindings refer to one class claim.](../images/getting-started-stk-1.png)

 Bear the following observations in mind as you work through this guide: